Archery at the Summer Olympics

-Archery had its debut at the 1900 Summer Olympics and has been contested in 18 Olympiads.
+Archery had its debut at the 1900 Summer Olympics and has been contested in 18 Olympics.
 105 nations have competed in the Olympic archery events, with France appearing the most often at 15 times.
 The most noticeable trend has been the excellence of South Korean archers, who have won 32 out of 44 gold medals in archery events since 1984.
 Olympic archery is governed by the World Archery Federation (WA; formerly FITA).
 Recurve archery is the only discipline of archery featured at the Olympic Games.
 Archery is also an event at the Summer Paralympics.